VinyasSahai02/Google-Clone/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the `main` branch of this repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 This project was developed as a demonstration of web development capabilities, API integration, and CSS styling using Tailwind CSS.
 We appreciate Google for providing the inspiration and the Google Search API for making this project possible.

-Enjoy using the Google Search Clone built with Next.js, the Google API, and Tailwind CSS!
-For questions or suggestions, feel free to [contact us](mailto:contact@yourwebsite.com).
+Enjoy using the Google Search Clone built with Next.js, the Google API, and Tailwind CSS.
 Happy searching!